PUBG: Battlegrounds: Consoles

 With the announcement of the Xbox release, PUBG Corporation stated that there were plans to port to additional platforms, such as the PlayStation 4.
 In an interview shortly after Gamescom, Greene said that their deal with Microsoft did not exclude a PlayStation 4 port, but that their focus at the time was only on the Windows and Xbox One version, given the small size of their team.
 When asked about it in January 2018, Kim stated that the team released the game first on the Steam and Xbox Game Preview early access programs as they both easily allowed in-development games to be released and updated over time, which contrasted with Sony's lack of their own early access program, as well as their strict quality control for even completed games.
 The PlayStation port was officially announced in November, and was released on December 7, 2018.
-PUBG Corporation studio head Brian Corrigan said that while they had had a small team working on the PlayStation 4 port for some time, it was only until the Xbox One port was mostly completed that they began fully working on the PlayStation port.
+PUBG Corporation studio head Brian Corrigan said that while they had a small team working on the PlayStation 4 port for some time, it was only until the Xbox One port was mostly completed that they began fully working on the PlayStation port.
 The PlayStation 4 version of the game includes platform-exclusive customization items, specifically the outfit of Nathan Drake from the Uncharted series, and Ellie's backpack from The Last of Us.
 A short live-action film to promote the PlayStation 4 release was directed by Jordan Vogt-Roberts and starred Jason Mitchell.
-The PlayStation 5 version the game was released along with the PlayStation 5 console on November 12, 2020.
-The publisher claimed those who purchased the game on PlayStation 4 will be able to free upgrade and download the game, player could experience a consistent 60 FPS gameplay, account transition and supports cross-platform play.

 Cross-platform play support between the Xbox and PlayStation versions of PUBG was added in October 2019 following a testing period during the prior month.PlayerUnknown's Battlegrounds – Pioneer Edition was released on the streaming service Stadia on April 28, 2020.
 The game was free for Stadia's paid subscribers on launch.

+PUBG Corporation confirmed in a blog post that support for Xbox One and PS4 consoles would end in November 13, 2025, with the game no longer being playable after this date.
+Native Xbox Series X/S and PlayStation 5 version releases were announced at the same time.
+The Xbox Series X version and PS5 Pro versions will run at 4K, while the PS5 version will run at 1440p.
+On Xbox Series S, the game will run at either 1440p at 30fps or 1080p at 60fps.
+PlayStation 5 players will need to download the new version to continue playing, while Xbox Series X/S players will receive the new version automatically with the console's Smart Delivery feature.